We offer a free consultation and no fees unless you win.

 - There are no fees unless you win

-- We specialize in out of country medical insurance claims and can go through your options
+- We specialize in out of country medical insurance claims for Canadians and we can discuss your options

 - We make arrangements for a free consultation with one of our out of country medical insurance lawyers to see how we can help you get your out of country medical insurance benefits